HubSpot: Template Creation

 To get started, head into your template and click the Tokens icon in the top right corner.

-The token list will appear, and at the top you'll see the HubSpot object this template is currently assigned to.
+When the Tokens list appears, you'll see the HubSpot object this template is currently assigned to.
 Click Change.

 A pop-up will appear, where you can choose a different object.
-Click Confirm to save the change.
+Click Continue to save the change.

 Each object in your CRM has a different set of tokens available.
-So when you change the object for your template, it's likely that you'll have to update the tokens.
+So when you change the object for your template, you might need to update the tokens.

 If your template has tokens that need updating, you'll see another pop-up appear, showing what those tokens are.
 For each one, choose the closest match from the drop-down menu.
 Then click Confirm to save the changes.

-When your template is created, it's time to head over to our HubSpot User Guide to learn how to use it.
+When you've finished creating your template, it's time to head over to our HubSpot User Guide to learn how to use it.